AABoyles/LessWrong-Portable/README.md

 Anyway, that turned out to be a critical error.
 Munging Word documents is difficult because, frankly, Word encourages the user to adopt undesirable and inconsistent typesetting practices, making it arbitrarily difficult to scrape.
 I finally managed to scrape *Legal Systems*, but with a significant amount of hacking and non-generalizable code.
 Accordingly, I'm keeping the [meta file](https://github.com/AABoyles/LessWrong-Portable/blob/master/meta/legalsystems.json) and [output](https://github.com/AABoyles/LessWrong-Portable/blob/master/output), but ditching the code I had to use to build it.
 If you want to try to build it yourself, please be my guest, but I'm not helping ;)

 That said, if you figure out a not-crazy way that would generalize to other Word-based books, please (please please) submit a pull request!

+## Why are there some meta files for books that aren't in the output folder?

+This is left to the reader as an exercise in reading between the lines.

 ## What's the roadmap?